siserin/blind9/doc/arm/reference.rst

    explicitly so that the ranges are sufficiently large and are reasonably independent from the ranges used by other applications.

-.. note:
-   the operational configuration where ``named`` runs may prohibit the use of some ports.
+.. note:: The operational configuration where ``named`` runs may prohibit the use of some ports.
 For example, UNIX systems will not allow ``named`` running without a root privilege to use ports less than 1024.
    If such ports are included in the specified (or detected) set of query